 import unittest from chainer.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.multi_gpu(2) # specify the number of required GPUs here def test_my_two_gpu_func(self): ...

-If your test requires too much time, add
+If your test requires too much time, add the

-The test functions decorated by
+The test functions decorated with

 slow are skipped if